30-Year Mortgage Rates Fall to Lowest Level in Over a Year, Application Numbers Pick Up

 “Additionally, this drop in rates is already providing some existing homeowners the opportunity to refinance, with the refinance share of market mortgage applications reaching nearly 42 percent, the highest since March 2022.”

-The effect of declining mortgage rates is already visible in mortgage application numbers, which rose 6.9 percent for the week ending Aug.
-2 from the previous week, according to the Mortgage Bankers Association (MBA).
+The effect of declining mortgage rates is already visible in mortgage application numbers, which rose by 6.9 percent for the week ending on Aug.
+2 from the previous week, according to the Mortgage Bankers Association.

-Mortgage application volume also hit its highest level since January, said Joel Kan, MBA’s deputy chief economist.
+Mortgage application volume also hit its highest level since January, Joel Kan, the association’s deputy chief economist, said.

 Mortgage rates declined following “doveish communication” from the Federal Reserve regarding interest rates and a “weak jobs report,” he noted.